|Position:||University of Nebraska Athletics|

 Jerry Weber began his association with the Nebraska athletic medicine staff in 1977 and has been head athletic trainer and associate director of athletic medicine since 1996.

 In his duties as head athletic trainer and physical therapist, he oversees the operation of all athletic medicine facilities and supervises the Husker staff of athletic trainers, graduate and undergraduate student assistants.
-Along with his duties as head trainer, Weber directs the orthopedic rehabilitation and coordinates the return to sport programs with orthopedic specialists and athletic training staff.
-Weber is also the head athletic trainer for baseball, assists with football in the fall and spring, and works with the men’s gymnastics and baseball teams.
+Along with his duties as head athletic trainer, Weber directs the orthopedic rehabilitation and coordinates the return to sport programs with orthopedic specialists and athletic training staff.
+Weber is also the head athletic trainer for baseball, assists with football in the fall and spring, and works with the men’s gymnastics team in the winter and spring.

 The Nebraska medical team has two physical therapist/athletic trainers, 11 athletic trainers, six graduate assistant certified athletic trainers and 40 student assistants in the athletic training curriculum - all required to care for more than 600 Husker student-athletes.

 A Sidney, Neb., native, Weber earned a bachelor’s degree in zoology from Nebraska in 1974.
 He earned his physical therapy degree from UNMC in 1976 and his master’s degree from Western Illinois in 1977.

 Weber has enjoyed a distinguished career at Nebraska.
 In June of 2011, Weber was inducted into the National Athletic Trainers Association (NATA) Hall of Fame.
 He became the fourth former Nebraska athletic trainer to join the NATA Hall of Fame, including Paul Schneider, George Sullivan and Roland “Duke” LaRue.